 LIY (LUXE IT YOURSELF)

-Switching drawer knobs and handles from the ones they came with is another easy way to really glam up an old piece of furniture.
+Switching drawer knobs and handles to replace the ones they came with is another easy way to really glam up an old piece of furniture.
 When we built a cupboard in our spare room, we used the doors and drawers from an old desk and wardrobe and replaced the mismatched handles with a new set of matching good quality handles.

 Spray paint is another great way to bring new life into something old.
-I’ve spray painted various items in my home, including my BBQ!
-I’ve also sprayed various decorative accessories gold and silver to glam them up a little.
+I’ve spray painted various items in my home, including our BBQ!
+I’ve also sprayed decorative accessories gold and silver to glam them up a little.
 I’ve seen people spray paint all sorts of things from furniture and vases to lamp bases and even lamp shades!

 There are little things you can do to make a home feel cosy and luxurious that cost very little.